-A Personal Education Plan, or PEP, is part of a looked after child’s care plan.
-All children and young people of statutory education age should have a PEP.
+A Personal Education Plan, or PEP, is part of a cared for child’s care plan.
+All cared for children and young people of statutory education age should have a PEP.

-PEP meetings are held each term, usually in school, and are organised jointly between the social worker and the school.
+PEP meetings are held each term, usually in school, however currently due to the current circumstances they are being held virtually as Microsoft Teams meetings.
+PEP meetings are organised jointly between the social worker and the school.
 It is important that the carer/parent is invited to the meeting so that their views can be taken into account.
+The Teacher Advisor from the Virtual School Team should also be invited and the PEP Team notified of the date.
 Young people can also attend, but they are given the opportunity to have their say on what is important to them before the meeting, if they are unable to attend.

 The PEP should be an evolving document which outlines what is currently happening for a child educationally and a plan for what should be happening to enable the child to make at least expected progress in education and fulfil their potential.